liamromanis101/Get-MFAAuthenticationMethods.ps1/README.md

 Gets a full list  of users in an Azure tenant, then enumerates supported Authentication methods including the full range of MFA authentication methods.
 It prints the results to the screen and into a CSV file for reporting.

 # Usage
-1. An Azure/M365 account with global read permissions [User.Read.All & UserAuthenticationMethod.Read.Al].
+1. An Azure/M365 account with global read permissions [User.Read.All & UserAuthenticationMethod.Read.All].
 2. Check Microsoft Entra Privileged Identity to make sure you activate any just in time permissions.
 3. Get a PowerShell shell.
 4. run "Install-Module Microsoft.Graph -Scope CurrentUser -Force -AllowClobber"